Probing BERT's priors with serial reproduction chains: Approach

 \subsection{Serial reproduction}

 Our approach is inspired by serial reproduction games like Telephone, where an initial message is gradually relayed along a chain from one speaker to the next.
 At each step, the message is changed subtly as a result of noisy transmission and reconstruction, and the final version of the message often differs drastically from the first.
 This serial reproduction method, initially introduced to psychology by \citet{bartlett1995remembering}, has become an invaluable tool for revealing human \emph{inductive biases} \cite{xu2010rational,langlois2021serial,sanborn2010uncovering,harrison2020gibbs}.
-Because reconstructing a noisy message is guided by the listener's prior expectations, it can be shown that such chains eventually converge to a stationary distribution that is equivalent to the population's prior, reflecting what people expect others to say \cite{kalish2007iterated,griffiths2007language,beppu2009iterated}.
-For example, \citet{meylan2021evaluating} recently evaluated the ability of neural language models to predict the changes made to the sentence by human participants at each step of a serial reproduction chain, finding that the models' predictions gradually improved as the chains converged toward more representative language.
+Because reconstructing a noisy message is guided by the listener's prior expectations, such chains eventually converge to a stationary distribution that is equivalent to the population's prior, reflecting what people expect others to say \cite{kalish2007iterated,griffiths2007language,beppu2009iterated}.
+For example, \citet{meylan2021evaluating} recently evaluated the ability of neural language models to predict the changes made to sentences by human participants at each step of a serial reproduction chain.
 Thus, while serial reproduction is commonly used to probe \emph{human} priors, and to compare models against human data, it is not yet in wide use for probing the models themselves.